osch/lua-mtmsg/README.md

   A connected notifier object is always called if a message is added to the underlying buffer.

+  A buffer can only have one connected notifier object.
+It is an error to call this method in case the buffer already has a connected notifier object.

   The given notifier object must implement the *Notify C API*, see [src/notify_capi.h](./src/notify_capi.h), i.e. the given object must have an an associated meta table entry *_capi_notify* delivered by